Past Workshops

 Workshop Feedback

 Over 30 attendees participated in the workshop.
-18 of the participants answered the completed the end-of-workshop survey (which can be accessed through this link).
+Some of the takeaways included

 "There is no silver bullet but some things can help."